-The 2020/21 financial year has been unique and like no other experienced in living memory.
-Along with the rest of the world, Darlington Borough Council has had to manage the unprecedented challenges that COVID-19 has posed.
+The 2021/22 financial year was the second year like no other experienced in living memory.
+Along with the rest of the world, Darlington Borough Council had to manage the unprecedented challenges that COVID-19 posed.
 From the start of the first national lockdown on 24 March 2020, the Council very quickly established services to protect residents and businesses as well as continuing to deliver business as usual services, adapting provision to the ever changing circumstances.

-Darlington Borough Council is a unitary local authority located in the western end of the Tees Valley, a subregional grouping that also includes the unitary authorities of Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees.
+Darlington Borough Council is a unitary local authority located in the western end of the Tees Valley, a sub-regional grouping that also includes the unitary authorities of Hartlepool, Middlesbrough, Redcar and Cleveland and Stocktonon-Tees.
 Since becoming a unitary authority in 1997, Darlington Borough Council has consistently worked in partnership with the other Tees Valley authorities, through the agency of Tees Valley Unlimited (TVU), on strategic investment and regeneration planning.
 Furthermore, Darlington is also a member of the Tees Valley Combined Authority.
 Created in April 2016, it is a partnership of the five Tees Valley authorities, and aims to drive economic growth and job creation in the area by working closely with the local business community and other partners to make local decisions to support economic growth.
 Under the devolution deal with the Government, the Combined Authority, chaired by the Tees Valley Mayor, has taken on responsibilities previously held by Westminster and Whitehall; for transport, infrastructure, skills, business investment, housing, culture and tourism.